 We assume that has zero expectation.
 If this is not true, we can always just center the data by subtracting from each point.

 Moreover, We assume and .
-In the context of our motivating example of ordinary least squares, this means that there are more samples than there are predictors and that no predictors are redundant.
+In the context of our motivating example of OLS, this means that there are more samples than there are predictors and that no predictors are redundant.